 Know What is Good for You

 If jealousy is a constant issue for one or both parties, consider taking a break- could be five minutes or five months.
 When constant direct reassurance doesn’t help and when you feel you can’t be open and honest with your significant other about your insecurities, then the relationship may not be a good fit.
-Take that half size back, girl, you don’t need to wear extra socks to get the Nikes to fit.
+Love is not suffering.
+Take that half-size too small pair back, girl, you don’t need to wear extra socks to get the Nikes to fit.

-At the end of the day, when you take a deep breath and think logically for a second, listen to your inner Lao Tzu, you what feeds you on this journey.
+At the end of the day, when you take a deep breath and think logically for a second, listen to your inner Lao Tzu, you know what feeds you on this journey.
 You know, deep down, if that person is loving or if they are using you, like a charming succubus in the night.
 Jealousy is natural, but constant jealousy is harmful, both physically and psychologically.
-If you or your partner cannot help alleviate some of that anxiety, then some self-exploration may be in order.
+If you or your partner cannot help alleviate some of that anxiety, then some self-exploration may be in order, which may only be possible without the co-dependency of constant, neurotic self-deprecation.

 “At the center of your being